 "Which" is the question word to use when asking about choices.

-Which one do you like: the blue car or the green car?
+Which one do you like: a blue car or a green car?

 Which one of these dresses is yours?